Xbox Series X preorders are OPEN! Here's where to lock-in your console

 Praise the gaming gods up on high as it has finally happened!
 Xbox Series X pre-orders have gone live and, right now, the system is being snapped up by eager gamers all around the world.

-Xbox Series X preorders go live in the USA at 8am PT (11am ET), and directly below you can find the very best places to tap up in order to get your console secured, be that the flagship, most powerful console in the world Series X, or the digital-only bargain that is the Xbox Series S.
+Xbox Series X preorders are NOW LIVE in the USA, and directly below you can find the very best places to tap up in order to get your console secured, be that the flagship, most powerful console in the world Series X, or the digital-only bargain that is the Xbox Series S.

 Xbox Series X pre-orders in stock now